-Yet that same founder might not have a clue about who the potential customers might be.
+Yet that samemight not have a clue about who the potential customers might be.
 This shouldn’t surprise you.
-In fact, starting up adoesn’t necessarily mean to start from a problem people have.
+Starting up a business doesn’t necessarily mean starting from a problem people have.

 That is true in more traditional industries.
-Yet in tech, the opposite might apply.
+In tech, the opposite might apply.
 You have new technology and a product that does many things.

 That process of iteration will bring you to the so-called “product-market fit.”
 This process can be at times painful and time-consuming.

-As we’ve seen the value proposition is the glue that keeps all the blocks of your business model together.
-Thus, it is critical to assess what financial and human resources to allocate to allow your value proposition to keep your business model going.
+As we’ve seen the business model going.is the glue that keeps all the blocks of your together.
+Thus, it is critical to assess what financial and human resources to allocate to allow your to keep your

 For instance, on Airbnb, it is critical to continue growing the offering and the quality of it to give more and more options to travelers.
 Also, Airbnb has noticed users wanted more experiences.
 It started to offer a whole new section focused on those experiences.